Whole30 + Keto Sesame Chicken Green Bean Stir Fry

 - 2 tablespoons sesame seeds

-- Stir Fry Sauce: Combine all stir fry sauce ingredients and whisk to combine.
+- Combine all stir fry sauce ingredients and whisk to combine.
 Set aside.

-- Add all the cooked vegetables back to the pan with the chicken.
-Add in 1 cup of the stir fry sauce.
+- Add the chicken, onions and mushrooms back to the skillet with the green beans, along with 1 cup of the stir fry sauce.
 Cook for another 3 minutes to reheat all the vegetables and to allow the sauce to heat thru and thicken, tossing as it cooks so all the vegetables get coated in the stir fry sauce.

-- Sprinkle with sesame seeds and serve warm alongside rice.
-Leftovers will keep refrigerated in an airtight container for 4 days.
+- Leftovers will keep refrigerated in an airtight container for 5 days.

 This post contains affiliate links, thanks for the love!